mdfaiyaz4/SeekersStop/README.md

-Below is the complete `README.md` content, ready to copy and paste directly into your GitHub repository.

 # SeekersStop

 A role-based job portal backend built with **Java 21 and Spring Boot**.
 SeekersStop connects job seekers and recruiters through a secure REST API, providing functionality for user authentication, job management, recruiter and job seeker profiles, company management, job applications, and CV management.